Notify me

 Complex Mathematics In Watch Visual Design

-While there are a lot of visually stunning watches (a few of which we looked at above), most of them have conventional engineering (based on relatively simple mathematics) as the main influence on their visual design, even when they present new engineering functionality, along with the principles from fine jewelry, such as using simple geometric forms, smooth polished surfaces and precious metals.
+While there are a lot of visually stunning watches (a few of which I showed you above), most of them have conventional engineering (based on relatively simple mathematics) as the main influence on their visual design, even when they present innovative engineering functionality, along with the principles from fine jewellery, such as using simple geometric forms, smooth polished surfaces and precious metals.

 For example:

-The Cartier Crash Tigrée watch has strong art-jewelry influence as well as some fine jewelry influence while retaining conventional watch hands.
+The Cartier Crash Tigrée watch has some art-jewellery influence as well as fine jewellery and surrealist influences while retaining conventional watch hands.

-The DB28 XP Météorite by De Bethune has a beautiful dial with a significant art-jewelry influence of irregular shapes and marks, with conventional case and hands:
+The DB28 XP Météorite by De Bethune has a beautiful dial with a significant art-jewellery influence of irregular shapes and marks, with conventional case and hands:

 De bethune DB28 XP Meteorite